andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Slice_Timing_Correction.rst

 Although slice-timing correction seems reasonable, there are some objections:

-1. In general, it is best to leave the data alone and not introduce additional interpolations;
+1. In general, it is best to not interpolate (i.e., edit) the data unless you need to;

 2. For TRs of less than two seconds, slice-timing correction doesn't appear to lead to any significant gains in statistical power; and